lrydzkowski/Lexica/README.md

 - After giving a correct answer:
   - The particular counter is incremented by 1.
 - After giving a wrong answer:
   - The particual counter is set to 0.
+If Learning.ResetAfterMistake configuration option equals true then each counter for every entry is set to 0.
   - A correct answer is showed.
-- After analyzing 7 entries, again all entries in sets are randomized and first 8 entries are analyzed.
+- After analyzing 7 entries, again all entries in sets are randomized and first 7 entries are analyzed.
 - In order to end this mode a user has to reached all counters.

 ### 'Only open questions' mode

-#### Main goal of 'only open questions' mode
+#### The main goal of 'only open questions' mode

-The goal of this mode is providing the last phase of learning and memory maintaining.
+The main goal of this mode is providing the last phase of learning and memory maintaining.

 #### How 'only open questions' mode works

 - Each entry from given sets has 2 counters which at the beginning are equal 0:
   - A counter for open questions about English meaning.
 For each entry a user has to reach this counter equals a number stored in Learning.NumOfOpenQuestions configuration option.
-  - A counter for closed questions about your native language meaning.For each entry a user has to reach this counter equals a number stored in Learning.NumOfOpenQuestions configuration option.
+  - A counter for closed questions about your native language meaning.
+For each entry a user has to reach this counter equals a number stored in Learning.NumOfOpenQuestions configuration option.
 - Entries in given sets are randomized.
 - For each randomly selected entry the following conditions are checked in order to ask a question to user: